-How many times have you said or have you heard someone say, “But I’ve got no choice.”
+How often have you said or heard someone say, “But I’ve got no choice.”
 We always have a choice, even if it is only between doing something or not doing it.

 We all have the freedom to choose.
 Many wise people have commented on this.
 Here are the thoughts of a few of them.